 2. Select this hard drive in the context list and click Next to scan for data on this drive.

-Note: If your external hard drive is encrypted with BitLocker, you need to click on the BitLocker Data Recovery button at the upper right corner and then enter the correct password to recover data.
+Note: If your external hard drive is encrypted with BitLocker, you need to click on the BitLocker Data Recovery button at the upper right corner and then enter the correct password to recover lost data.

 3. When you find your files in the scanning results, you can double-click on this file and preview it.
 Then you can click on Recover button to get your files back from this external hard drive.